 Honestly, it was disappointing to see so much language and sexual content in holiday books for teens.
 Some of these books had more sexual content than I would tolerate in a book for myself.

 Dash & Lily’s Book of Dares

 Rachel Cohn & David Levithan

-My Thoughts: Dash is wandering the bookstore when he spies a very out-of-place red notebook sitting in the bookcase.
+Dash is wandering the bookstore when he spies a very out-of-place red notebook sitting in the bookcase.
 Inside the book, he finds a written message from a mysterious girl.
 The quirky message challenges him to a few dares in the bookstore and upon completion of the dares, requests for him to write back.
-He accepts the challenge and a back and forth relationship through the notebook begins.
+He accepts the challenge and a back-and-forth relationship through the notebook begins.